biohackerellie/FlexRoster/README.md

 curl -OL https://github.com/biohackerellie/FlexRoster/releases/download/<latest-release>/flexroster_<latest-release>_<platform>.tar.gz
 ```

-There are 2 binaries with this release, `flex` and `flexscript`. `flex` is the main CLI tool and `flexscript` is a script that can be used to automate the syncing of the OneRoster API.

-On Windows, until the choco package is created, you will need to run both of these through powershell.
+On Windows, until the choco package is created, you will need to manually call the exe from powershell like this:

 ```powershell
 # Run the CLI tool